 Recommended Dog Gear

-This wireless temperature monitoring device allows you to remotely check the temperature of your RV and will send you a text/email alert when the temperature exceeds a permissible level.
+This RV Command Remote Monitoring System allows you to remotely check the temperature of your RV and will send you a text/email alert when the temperature exceeds a permissible level.
 This is important because even if you are hooked up to electricity at your site, it’s not uncommon to experience brief power outages at campgrounds, which may turn your A/C off.
+Prioritizing your dog’s comfort is just as important, if not more important, when you’re not physically with them as when you are.

-It’s nice to allow your dog to have a little freedom and fresh air.
-Giving them a small fenced in area to walk around in and spend time outside without being leashed up keeps them from going “stir crazy” in the RV.
+It’s always nice to provide your dog with a little freedom and fresh air at the campsite or during an extended stay somewhere.
+Giving them a small fenced-in area to walk around in and spend time outside without being leashed up keeps them from going “stir crazy” in the RV.
+A dog pen, or pet fence, is easy to set up and folds flat when not in use for convenient storage.
+Keeping your pet safe and keeping them happy should always be synonymous.

 Portable Water Bowl

-These are great for hikes because you can fit them in your backpack and share some of your water with your dog.
+Portable water bowls, like the Guardian Gear Handi-Drink, are great for hikes because you can fit them in your backpack and share some of your water with your dog while on the trail.
 They’re also great to keep in the car for travel days or when your dog gets to tag along with you around town.
+It’s one of those items you’ll find yourself reaching for over and over again.

 Just like humans, dogs can feel a little cooped up after long periods in a small space.
-To avoid boredom, which can lead to destruction and naughty behavior, ensure you get your dog out of the RV every couple hours for a walk or run.
-It’s also nice to keep some chew toys or bones on hand!
+To avoid boredom, which can lead to destruction and naughty behavior, ensure you get your dog out of the RV every couple of hours for a walk or run.
+Stretching of the legs, theirs and yours, is always a good idea.
+It’s also nice to keep some chew toys or bones on hand to occupy them between stops.

 Keep these general “rules” in mind and you, your neighbors, and your dog will all be happy campers:

-- Keep bags on hand at all times so you can pick up after your dog
+- Keep waste bags on hand at all times so you can pick up after your dog

-- Don’t let them bark at people walking by your RV all day
+- Don’t allow them to bark at people walking by your RV all-day

 - Don’t leave them tied up unattended outside